-- You can add additional actuation by going to the Actuators input box, clicking Edit... > Add and selecting the gait10dof18musc_Strong_actuators.xml from your working folder.
+- You can add additional actuation by going to the Actuators input box in the Actuators and External Loads tab, clicking Edit... > Add and selecting the gait10dof18musc_Strong_actuators.xml from your working folder.
 The actuator file is a pre-made file that contains specifications for actuators for each coordinate in the model (i.e., reserves and residuals plus an actuator to control the lumbar extension degree of freedom).

 - We want to append these actuators to the existing set of muscles, rather than replacing the muscles, so select the button Append to model's force set

-- Change the output directory to /ResultsSO_StrongActuators, so you don't print over your previous results.
+- Go to Main Settings, change the output directory to /ResultsSO_StrongActuators, so you don't print over your previous results.

 - Save this new version of the setup file and rerun the analysis.
 Looking into the GUI message window you will see that the last error message is now gone, meaning that the model can generate sufficient forces.